Slip and Fall Settlement Amount? Here’s How To Know You Possible Case Settlement Value.

 What Factors Drive the Biggest Slip and Fall Settlements

-After almost thirty years of handling slip and fall cases, I can tell you that the difference between a twenty-thousand-dollar settlement and a two-hundred-thousand-dollar settlement comes down to a handful of factors that are largely within your control or your lawyer's control.
+After almost thirty years of handling slip and fall cases, I can tell you that the difference between a small settlement and a large one comes down to a handful of specific factors that are largely within your control or your lawyer's control.

 The severity and permanence of the injury is the single biggest driver.
 A sprained ankle that heals in six weeks is a small case.
 A broken hip that requires surgery and leaves you walking with a cane permanently is a large case.
 A traumatic brain injury from hitting your head on the floor is a very large case.
 Insurance companies evaluate cases based on the medical documentation, so the thoroughness of your treatment records matters as much as the injury itself.